Khan/wonder-blocks/packages/wonder-blocks-timing/components/with-action-scheduler.md

 see the [API overview](#timing-api-overview).

 ### Flow Types
-If you are using Flow typing, you can use the `WithActionScheduler<TProps>` generic type to build the props for the component that you will pass to the `withActionScheduler` function, where `TProps` represents all the props your component uses other than the `schedule` prop that will get added.
+If you are using Flow typing, you can use the `WithActionSchedulerProps` type to build the props for the component that you will pass to the `withActionScheduler` function by spreading the type into your component's `Props` type.

 The added `schedule` prop is of type [`IScheduleActions`](#ischeduleactions).
 This is what the `withActionScheduler` function injects to your component.